natsukiromero/beng183_final/final.md

 ## 35.2 QC Report Analysis Modules<a name="352"></a>
 fastqc generates a final report in a .html file, which can be opened with any browser.
 Looking through this report, we can read the analysis modules and their metrics to assess the quality of our sequencing data.

-The report starts with a summary of the modules, each with an icon to represent their status as “PASS,” “WARNING,” or “FAIL.”
-The “WARNING” and “FAIL” flags are not meant to be taken at face value, rather noted as a sign to take a closer look at that module.
+The report starts with a summary of the modules, each with an icon to represent their status as PASS, WARNING, or FAIL.
+The WARNING and FAIL flags are not meant to be taken at face value, rather noted as a sign to take a closer look at that module [3].

 ### 1) Basic Statistics<a name="3521"></a>
+This is the first module given in a FastQC report.

+Contains:
+1. **Original file name**
+2. **File type**: whether the file appeared to contain actual base calls or colorspace data which had to be converted to base calls
+3. **Encoding**: which ASCII encoding of quality values was found in this file.
+4. **Total number of sequences processed**
+5. **The number of sequences flagged as poor quality**
+6. **Sequence Length**: the length of the shortest and longest sequence in the set.
+If all sequences are the same length, only one value is reported.
+7. The **overall GC content** of all bases in all sequences in this file [1].

 ### 2) Per Base Sequence Quality<a name="3522"></a>
 ### 3) Per Tile Sequence Quality<a name="3523"></a>
 ### 4) Per Sequence Quality Scores<a name="3524"></a>